Barbary corsairs: Legacy

 The history of Muslim enslavement of white Europeans has been cited by some as contextualising the importance of subsequent European and American enslavement of blacks.
 Scholar Robert Davis noted that the larger picture isn't so one-sided: during a "clash of empires... taking slaves was part of the conflict," and at the same time 2 million Europeans were enslaved by Muslims in North Africa and the Near East, 1 million Muslim slaves in Europe.

-As Dr. John Callow at University of Suffolk notes, the experience of enslavement by the Barbary pirates preceded the Atlantic slave trade and "the memory of slavery, and the methodology of slaving, that was burned into the British consciousness was first and foremost rooted in a North African context, where Britons were more likely to be slaves than slave masters."
+As Dr. John Callow at University of Suffolk notes, the experience of enslavement by the Barbary corsairs preceded the Atlantic slave trade and "the memory of slavery, and the methodology of slaving, that was burned into the British consciousness was first and foremost rooted in a North African context, where Britons were more likely to be slaves than slave masters."

-Barbary corsairs
+Notable figures

-According to historian Adrian Tinniswood, the most notorious corsairs were European renegades who had learned their trade as privateers, and who moved to the Barbary Coast during peacetime to pursue their trade.
+According to historian, Adrian Tinniswood, the most notorious corsairs were European renegades who had learned their trade as privateers, and who moved to the Barbary Coast during peacetime to pursue their trade.
 These outcasts, who had converted to Islam, brought up-to-date naval expertise to the piracy business, and enabled the corsairs to make long-distance slave-catching raids as far away as Iceland and Newfoundland.
 Infamous corsair Henry Mainwaring, who was initially a lawyer and pirate-hunter, later returned home to a royal pardon.
 Mainwaring later wrote a book about the practise of piracy in the Mediterranean, aptly titled the Discourse of Pirates.
 In the book, Mainwaring outlined potential methods to hunt down and eliminate piracy.

+Native Maghrebins and Moorish exiles from Spain were always to remain active as corsairs in North Africa throughout the fifteenth and sixteenth centuries, but it was Ottoman corsairs under Kemal Reis, moving to the Maghreb around 1487, who ushered in the great days of the Barbary corsairs.

 Barbarossa brothers

 Oruç Barbarossa

 The most famous of the corsairs in North Africa were the Barbarossa brothers, Aruj and Khayr al-Din.
-They, and two less well-known brothers all became Barbary corsairs in the service of the Ottoman Empire; they were called the Barbarossas (Italian for Redbeards) after the red beard of Oruç, the eldest.
-Oruç captured the island of Djerba for the Ottoman Empire in 1502 or 1503.
-He often attacked Spanish territories on the coast of North Africa; during one failed attempt in 1512 he lost his left arm to a cannonball.
-The eldest Barbarossa also went on a rampage through Algiers in 1516, and captured the town with the help of the Ottoman Empire.
-He executed the ruler of Algiers and everybody he suspected would oppose him, including local rulers.
-He was finally captured and killed by the Spanish in 1518, and put on display.
+They, and two less well-known brothers all became Barbary corsairs in the service of the Ottoman Empire who later became "Kings" when they established a new state in the Maghreb known as the Ottoman Regency of Algiers.
+They were called the Barbarossas (Italian for Redbeards) after the red beard of Oruç, the eldest.
+Oruç captured the island of Djerba for the Hafsids in 1502 or 1503.
+He often attacked Spanish coasts and their territories on the coast of North Africa; during one failed attempt in Béjaia in 1512 he lost his left arm to a cannonball.
+The eldest Barbarossa also went to capture Algiers in 1516.
+Well aided by his Berber allies from the Kingdom of Kuku, he vanquished a Spanish expedition intended to replace the Spanish vassal ruler of Algiers that he executed with his son along with everybody he suspected would oppose him in favor of his Spanish foes, including local Zayyanid rulers.
+He was finally captured and killed by the Spanish in Tlemcen in 1518, and put on display.